Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Summary

 \section{Summary}

 The assumptions enumerated in section \ref{preliminaries}, along with the functional integration framework summarized in appendix A, provide a hybrid realization of the axioms of quantum mechanics incorporating both functional and algebraic constructs.
-The center-piece is a topological group: (i) its induced representations directly determine the Hilbert space of states, (ii) it indirectly determines the quantum $C^\ast$-algebra through the functional Mellin transform, (iii) it suggests a topological interpretation of the measurement process, and (iv) it generates the dynamics through the adjoint action on the $C^\ast$-algebra.
+The center-piece of the construction is a topological group that: (i) induces representations which directly determine the Hilbert space of states, (ii) models the quantum $C^\ast$-algebra through the functional Mellin transform, (iii) suggests a topological interpretation of the measurement process, and (iv) generates dynamics through inner automorphisms on the $C^\ast$-algebra.

-The topological group is the star, but the functional Mellin transform is the work-horse.
-Once the underlying topological group has been specified, functional Mellin simultaneously defines the quantum $C^\ast$-algebra and provides representations of its observables, transition amplitudes, traces, and determinants.
-There is sophisticated mathematical machinery surrounding non-commutative function spaces, and the expectation is that functional Mellin will benefit from this and perhaps lead to useful computational techniques and methods in quantum mechanics.
+The topological group is the star, but the functional Mellin transform is the workhorse.
+Once the underlying topological group has been specified, functional Mellin simultaneously models the quantum $C^\ast$-algebra and provides representations of its observables, transition amplitudes, traces, and determinants.
+There is sophisticated mathematical machinery surrounding $C^\ast$-algebras and non-commutative function spaces, and the expectation is that functional Mellin will benefit from this and perhaps lead to useful computational techniques and methods in quantum physics beyond the simple examples presented here.

-There is a particularly notable aspect of the construction; the economy of assumptions that lead to quantization.
-This is due to the leading role played by the topological group: it underlies both the kinematics and dynamics.
+A notable aspect of the construction is the economy of assumptions that produce quantization.
+This is due to the leading role played by the topological group: it underlies both kinematics and dynamics.
 It means that one can replace the notion of `quantizing a classical system' with `specifying a topological group'.
-There is no ambiguity associated with the latter, and the role of the correspondence principle is reversed --- it now defines the `classical system'.
-But, of course, there is no free lunch because one must still somehow determine the evolution observables and physical Hilbert space that yield the correct dynamics.
+There is no ambiguity associated with the latter, and the role of the correspondence principle is reversed --- it now defines the `classical system' via the family $\Lambda$.
+But, there is no free lunch because one must still somehow determine the specific evolution observable and physical Hilbert space that yield the correct dynamics associated with a given quantum system.

+We analyzed three well-known topological groups --- with varying degrees of detail.
+The construction applied to ordinary non-relativistic QM came out as expected and closely paralleled the standard treatment.